Great Smoky Mountains National Park

 Assessment information

-The scenery of the Great Smoky Mountains has suffered from high ambient levels of air pollution and corresponding haze, although this has improved over recent decades.
+The scenery of the Great Smoky Mountains has suffered from high ambient levels of air pollution and corresponding haze.
 At higher levels this is exacerbated by the sight of dead Fraser fir trees, killed by a non-native insect.
 The park's ambience is also adversely affected by high levels of visitation and associated traffic noise.
-However, the major threat to the site's Outstanding Universal Value comes from a diverse array of invasive species that include non-native mammals, fish, insects, fungi and other pathogens.
-These species have damaged a significant number of ecosystems in the park to varying degree, including aquatic habitats, riparian vegetation, the high-altitude zone and the mid-slopes.
-In particular, Fir trees, hemlock, native trout, and bats have been significantly affected, but represent just some of the species that are deteriorating as a result of invasive species.
-The cumulative impact of these invasive species combined with the stress produced by air pollution and a changed fire regime constitute a high threat to the attributes which qualified the park for listing under criteria (ix) and (x).
+However, the major threat to the site's Outstanding Universal Value comes from a diverse array of invasive alien species that include non-native mammals, fish, insects, fungi and other pathogens.
+These species have damaged habitats and species in the park to varying degrees, including aquatic habitats, riparian vegetation, the high-altitude zone and the mid-slopes.
+In particular, Fir trees, hemlock, native trout, and bats have been significantly affected, but represent just some of the species that are deteriorating as a result of invasive alien species.
+The cumulative impact of these invasive species combined with the stress produced by air pollution, a changed fire regime, and increasing severe weather due to climate change constitute a high threat to the attributes which qualified the park for listing under criteria (ix) and (x).

 Inside site